muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-The backlash didn't happen because of shitlibs failure on making movies more cuck.
+The backlash didn't happen because of shitlibs failure making movies more cuck.
 Or failing to talk about SJW concepts more in depth at schools.
 The reasons were economic.
 Doubling down on what didn't work made the fail even deeper, the art, general discourse suffered.
 Remember Russiagate, it was some insane asylum stuff..

 ---